Pareto Optimization with Robust Evaluation for Noisy Subset Selection: Empirical Study

 \subsection{Influence Maximization}

 We use two real-world datasets: \textit{ego-Facebook} and \textit{HepPh}\footnote{The ego-Facebook dataset, used in the PONSS paper~\cite{qian2017subset}, is available from its open-source code, whereas the other dataset from the same source is now not publicly accessible.
 Consequently, we use the similarly sized HepPh dataset.}.
-The propagation probability of one edge from node $u$ to $v$ is estimated by $\frac{weight(u, v)}{indegree(v)}$ as widely used in~\cite{chen2009efficient,goyal2011simpath}.
-We set the parameter $\theta$ in Definition~\ref{def5} to 0.15.
+In our analysis, the propagation probability of one edge from node $u$ to $v$ is estimated by $\frac{weight(u, v)}{indegree(v)}$.
+This method of estimation is widely recognized and has been extensively applied in previous studies such as~\cite{chen2009efficient,goyal2011simpath}.
+For the parameters used in the algorithms, we set the parameter $\theta$ in Definition~\ref{def5} to 0.15.
 We set $k$ from \{5, 6, \ldots, 10\}.
 To estimate the objective, influence spread, we independently simulate the diffusion process on the network 10 times and take the average as the estimation, which is thus noisy.
 However, for the final output solutions of the algorithms, we conduct 10,000 independent simulations to ensure a more accurate estimation consistent with~\cite{qian2017subset}.
 We plot the average results of 30 independent runs in Fig.~\ref{fig:IM}, where the error bars around each line indicate the standard deviation (std).